-There are two bills in the 2025 Maryland legislature, HB 1156 and HB 1147, that aim to modernize Maryland's parole system.
-These bills address serious structural issues in Maryland's parole system and, if passed, will ensure that the system is transparent and equitable for everyone involved.
+There are two bills in the 2026 Maryland legislature, HB 16 / SB 823 and HB 467 / SB 822, that aim to modernize Maryland’s parole system.
+These bills address serious structural issues in Maryland’s parole system and, if passed, will ensure that the system is transparent and equitable for everyone involved.

 Campaign Zero has conducted a rigorous 50 state review of parole statutes, state code, and administrative regulations across a variety of policy areas.
 These bills are common-sense updates that will help bring Maryland up to date with parole practices across the country.